-It has been about a month since the last earnings report for National Oilwell Varco (NOV).
-Shares have lost about 6% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for National Oilwell Varco (NOV).
+Shares have lost about 28.4% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is National Oilwell Varco due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-National Oilwell Varco incurred an adjusted loss of 61 cents per share in third-quarter 2019, versus the Zacks Consensus Estimate for earnings of 10 cents.
-The bottom line also fell from the break-even earnings of the year-ago quarter as North American drillers scale back their production growth plans, leaving less scope of work for the likes of National Oilwell Varco.
-Particularly, weaker-than-expected revenue contribution from the Rig Technologies and the Wellbore Technologies segments caused this underperformance.
+National Oilwell Varco, Inc. reported adjusted earnings of 13 cents per share in fourth-quarter 2019, missing the Zacks Consensus Estimate of 16 cents as North American drillers scale back their production growth plans, leaving less scope of work for the likes of National Oilwell Varco.
+However, the bottom line improved from the year-ago earnings of 3 cents.
+Particularly, better-than-expected revenue contribution from the Rig Technologies and the Wellbore Technologies segments led to this outperformance.

-Further, revenues from the Wellbore Technologies segment came in at $793 million, significantly below the Zacks Consensus Estimate of $839 million.
-The unit’s disappointing performance is due to soft demand for the unit’s products and services in a contracting North American market.
+Further, revenues from the Wellbore Technologies segment came in at $764 million, significantly above the Zacks Consensus Estimate of $746 million.
+The unit’s enhanced performance is attributable to recovery in the international and offshore market conditions and a better product mix.

-Moreover, total revenues of $2.13 billion lagged the Zacks Consensus Estimate of $2.17 billion and also dipped 0.9% from the year-ago period.
+Total revenues of $2.28 billion outperformed the Zacks Consensus Estimate of $2.10 billion but dipped 4.6% from the year-ago number of $2.39 billion.

-Rig Technologies: Revenues came in at $649 million compared with $637 million in the year-ago quarter, reflecting a 1.8% increase owing to higher offshore rig activity and better sales from aftermarket operations.
-Moreover, the unit’s adjusted EBITDA was $105 million, up 34.61% from $78 million in the year-ago quarter.
+Rig Technologies: Revenues summed $759 million compared with $804 million in the year-ago quarter, reflecting a 6% decrease, thanks to lower equipment sales.
+However, the unit’s adjusted EBITDA was $112 million, up 10% from $102 million in the year-earlier quarter.
 This gain is backed by the company’s cost-cutting initiatives.

-Wellbore Technologies: Segmental revenues fell 6.3% year over year to $793 million as a result of reduced drillpipe deliveries and waning demand for the unit’s short-cycle products.
-Meanwhile, the unit’s adjusted EBITDA of $133 million slipped from last year’s $135 million.
+Wellbore Technologies: Segmental revenues fell 14% year over year to $764 million as a result of reduced drilling operations in North America.
+Meanwhile, the unit’s adjusted EBITDA of $143 million decreased from the prior-year’s $155 million.

-Completion & Production Solutions: Revenues at the segment were $728 million, down 1% from $735 million in the year-earlier quarter.
-The unit recorded adjusted EBITDA of $82 million, which is 17.2% lower than the year-ago figure of $99 million as customers continue to focus on minimal spending.
+Completion & Production Solutions: Revenues at the segment were $799 million, up 1.4% from $788 million in the year-earlier quarter as offshore and international demand grew.
+The unit recorded adjusted EBITDA of $96 million, 14% lower than the year-ago figure of $112 million on steep decline in North American completion activities as customers continue to curtail spending.

-Meanwhile, the Completion & Production Solutions segment’s backlog for capital equipment orders totalled $1.3 billion at the end of the third quarter.
-The figure included $535 million worth of new orders.
+Meanwhile, the Completion & Production Solutions’ backlog for capital equipment orders totalled $1.3 billion at the end of the fourth quarter.
+The figure included $502 million worth of new orders.

 How Have Estimates Been Moving Since Then?

-It turns out, estimates review have trended upward during the past month.
-The consensus estimate has shifted 46.02% due to these changes.
+It turns out, fresh estimates have trended downward during the past month.
+The consensus estimate has shifted -11.29% due to these changes.

-At this time, National Oilwell Varco has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, National Oilwell Varco has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, National Oilwell Varco has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.